New COVID-19 cases plummeted to the lowest level since June last year | ExBulletin

 New COVID-19 cases plummeted to the lowest level since June last year

-Health experts believe that the vaccine deployment has contributed to the dramatic recovery since January.

-However, they also warned that not enough Americans were vaccinated to completely eliminate the virus.
+With a steady reduction in hospitalizations and deaths this week, pre-pandemic life in the United States has almost resumed.Hugs and unmasked crowds returned to White House, Mardi Gras style parade Even states marching through Alabama’s port city of mobiles and sticking to pandemic-related restrictions were ready to withdraw them.
+However, health experts also warned that enough Americans were not vaccinated to completely eliminate the virus, leaving the possibility of new variants that could spread the pandemic. ..

-President Joe Biden is trying to convince people to sign up for the shot by giving a bright message that the vaccine will return to normal life.
+Health experts recognize the efficient deployment of vaccines for turnarounds.
+According to the CDC, more than 60% of people over the age of 18 have been vaccinated at least once, and almost half are fully vaccinated.But Vaccine demand It has fallen in most of the country.
+President Joe Biden’s administration is trying to convince other Americans to sign up for the shot, using a bright message that the vaccine will provide a return to normal life.

+The White House health officials on Friday even provided dating advice.
+They are affiliated with dating apps By displaying the vaccination badge on your profile and offering an in-app bonus to the person who took the shot, it provides a new reason to “swipe right”.

+A Louisiana medical center reported on Friday that it had identified the first two cases of the COVID-19 mutant state, which has been widespread since it was identified in India.The· COVID-19 variant Classified as a “variant of concern” by the United Kingdom and the World Health Organization.
+That is, there is some evidence that it can spread easily among people, cause more serious illnesses, and slow down response to treatments and vaccines.
+This variant has also been reported in several other states, including Tennessee, Nebraska, and Nevada.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online